 Certain students - some with disabilities and some classified as emergent bilingual students - may be eligible for exemptions, accommodations, or deferred testing.
-For more information, see the principal, school counselor, or special education director.

 STAAR Alternate 2 is available for eligible students receiving special education services who meet certain criteria established by the state as determined by the student's ARD committee.